Debt Settlement in Massachusetts

 New Era Debt Solutions is rated an A+ with the Better Business Bureau.
-We’ve also been helping Massachusetts consumers become debt free for nearly 2 decades, since 1999.
+We’ve also been helping Massachusetts consumers become debt free for nearly 2 decades.
 Our team of expert negotiators have settled more than $250,000,000 in debt and worked with thousands of clients from across the United States.
 But don’t just take our word for it; visit our Testimonials page to read or listen to success stories from past clients.

 Here’s what makes New Era unique:

 No Upfront Fees.
 A Debt Settlement company should never charge you any fees unless or until they settle your debt.
 As per an FTC ruling effective October 27, 2010, this is the only legal way to charge for debt settlement fees.